-- 45.1 The Commission will only initiate an interim review if the party requesting such interim review can prove significantly changed circumstances. - 45.2 Where an importer, exporter or foreign producer has not cooperated in the Commission's investigation that led to the imposition of the anti-dumping duty and such importer, exporter or foreign producer is subsequently willing to supply such information, this change in disposition will not qualify as significantly changed circumstances. - 45.3 No party shall be precluded from requesting an interim review simultaneously with a sunset review in order to expand or limit the scope of application or level of any anti-dumping duties.
+- 45.1 The Commission will only initiate an interim review if the party requesting such interim review can prove significantly changed circumstances. - 45.2 Where an importer, exporter or foreign producer has not cooperated in the Commission's investigation that led to the imposition of the countervailing duty and such importer, exporter or foreign producer is subsequently willing to supply such information, this change in disposition will not qualify as significantly changed circumstances. - 45.3 No party shall be precluded from requesting an interim review simultaneously with a sunset review in order to expand or limit the scope of application.